Machine-Learning-for-PIs/02b_exercises_SVM/README.md

 # Support Vector Machines Exercise

-Today we will experiment with a very powerful algorithm, called *Support Vector Machine (SVM)*.
+Now we will experiment with a very powerful algorithm, called *Support Vector Machine (SVM)*.
 SVMs are widely used for classification, but can also solve regression problems, as we will demostrate in our optional task for time series prediction.
+In order to try using SVMs for classification you can choose between Task 1 (easier), where you need to train an SVM classifier for the Iris dataset or Task 2 (longer), where you will classify the images of some presidents.

 ### Task 1: Linear Classification with SVMs

 In this exercise, your task is to implement a linear SVM classifier for the Iris dataset, which contains data for different iris species that we want to classify.